The Early Years

 The Happiest Place on Earth

-My favorite writing spots were Flo’s V8 Diner in Carsland, the Hungry Bear Restaurant in Critter Country, and the street in front of the castle though sometimes I’d get mean glares from tourists.
+My favorite writing spots to write are Flo’s V8 Diner in Carsland, the Hungry Bear Restaurant in Critter Country, and the street in front of the castle though sometimes I’d get mean glares from tourists.
 I think they assumed I was on vacation but forgot to leave my workaholism at home.
-A six year old even wandered up to me while I was writing a crucial scene, stomped his foot and said, “You shouldn’t be working!” before running back to his parents.
+At one point, a six-year-old boy even wandered up to me while I was writing a crucial scene, stomped his foot, and said, “You shouldn’t be working!” before running back to his parents.

 The Creative Adventure

-My newest project–which I hope to announce soon!–brings to life my passion for creating new worlds, lovable characters and exciting fiction to a classic story beloved by generations.
+I’m also working on a new novel and screenplay, a sequel to The Wizard of Oz, that brings to life my passion for creating new worlds, lovable characters and exciting fiction for a classic story beloved by generations.

-As I continue on this creative adventure, my wife and I are raising our daughter and son who both seem to have burgeoning imaginations and a great sense of humor (do all parents think that?).
-I’ve learned how to tell stories in six second intervals by creating several Vine videos with my daughter.
-Watch a few and let me know what you think!
+As I continue on this creative adventure, my wife and I are raising our daughter and son who both have amazing burgeoning imaginations and a great sense of humor (do all parents think that?).

-I’m hard at work writing more stories, working on future movies, trying to be the best husband, dad, and friend I can be.
 I’m thankful to God for giving me many opportunities to express my creativity.
-Thank you for being interested in this journey!
+Let’s be in touch.
+Thank you for being interested in my journey!